The Ergodic Theorem for Random Walks on Finite Quantum Groups: Irreducibility

 \subsubsection{Group-Like Projections}

-The notion of a group-like projection in the algebra of functions on a quantum group was first introduced by Lanstad and Van Daele \cite{Land}. \begin{definition} A non-zero $p\in 2^G$ is called a group-like projection if
+The notion of a group-like projection in the algebra of functions on a quantum group was first introduced by Lanstad and Van Daele \cite{Land}. \begin{definition} A non-zero $p\in 2^\mathbb{G}$ is called a group-like projection if

 \end{definition} It can be shown that $\varepsilon(p)=1$ and $S(p)=p$ \cite{Land}.
-It is not difficult to show that if $H\leq G$ is a subgroup, $\mathds{1}_H\in 2^G$ is a group-like projection.
+It is not difficult to show that if $\mathbb{H}\leq \mathbb{G}$ is a subgroup, $\mathds{1}_\mathbb{H}\in 2^\mathbb{G}$ is a group-like projection.
 Franz and Skalski show that there is a one-to-one correspondence between idempotent states and group-like projections.
 In particular, they prove: \begin{proposition}(Cor.
-4.2, \cite{idempotent}) Let $\phi\in M_p(G)$.
-The following are equivalent: \begin{enumerate} \item[i.] $\phi$ is idempotent \item[ii.] there exists a group-like projection $p\in 2^G$ such that for all $f\in F(G)$:
+4.2, \cite{idempotent}) Let $\phi\in M_p(\mathbb{G})$.
+The following are equivalent: \begin{enumerate} \item[i.] $\phi$ is idempotent \item[ii.] there exists a group-like projection $p\in 2^\mathbb{G}$ such that for all $f\in F(\mathbb{G})$:

-\end{enumerate} \end{proposition} In particular, if $\phi$ is an idempotent state, its density is $f_\phi=p/\int_Gp$ and
+\end{enumerate} \end{proposition} In particular, if $\phi$ is an idempotent state, its density is $f_\phi=p/\int_\mathbb{G}p$ and

 In the setting of locally compact quantum groups, Kasprzak and So{\l}tan \cite{Kasp} use the Gelfand philosophy to refer to the virtual object corresponding to a group-like projection as a \emph{quasi-subgroup}.
-This paper will take the same approach, associating to a group-like projection $p$ a quasi-subgroup $S\subseteq G$, and writing $p=:\mathds{1}_S$, and the associated idempotent state by $\phi_S$.
-Note also that a subgroup $H\leq G$ is a quasi-subgroup as $\mathds{1}_H\in 2^G$ is a group-like projection.
+This paper will take the same approach, associating to a group-like projection $p$ a quasi-subgroup $\mathbb{S}\subseteq \mathbb{G}$, and writing $p=:\mathds{1}_\mathbb{S}$, and the associated idempotent state by $\phi_\mathbb{S}$.
+Note also that a subgroup $\mathbb{H}\leq \mathbb{G}$ is a quasi-subgroup.

-\begin{proposition} If $S\subset G$ is a proper quasi-subgroup given by a group-like projection $\mathds{1}_S$, the support of $\phi_S$, $p_{\phi_S}=\mathds{1}_S.$ \end{proposition} \begin{proof} By Proposition \ref{4.2},
+\begin{proposition} If $\mathbb{S}\subset \mathbb{G}$ is a proper quasi-subgroup given by a group-like projection $\mathds{1}_\mathbb{S}$, the support of $\phi_\mathbb{S}$, $p_{\phi_\mathbb{S}}=\mathds{1}_\mathbb{S}.$ \end{proposition} \begin{proof} By Proposition \ref{4.2},

 is an idempotent state such that